JetBrains/docpack/README.md

-# Webpack Docs Plugin
+# Docpack

-Plugin to extract documentation from your sources.
+Webpack plugin to extract and generate documentation from your sources.
-Under heavy development, for now you can only check example `npm run example` or run tests `npm test`.